vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

-# Vector SIL Kit Adapter for Byte Stream Sockets
+# Vector SIL Kit Adapter for Byte Stream Socket
 This collection of software is provided to illustrate how the [Vector SIL Kit](https://github.com/vectorgrp/sil-kit/) can bridge any socket and transmit the content between it and a pair of SIL Kit Topics.

 This repository contains instructions to set up development environment and build the adapter, as well as a simple demo to showcase the functionality.

 # Getting Started
-Those instructions assume you use WSL (Ubuntu) or a Linux OS for building and running the adapter (nevertheless it is also possible to do this directly on a Windows system, with the exception of setting up the QEMU image), and use ``bash`` as your interactive shell.
+Those instructions assume you use WSL (Ubuntu) or a Linux OS for building and running the adapter (nevertheless it is also possible to do this directly on a Windows system, and use ``bash`` as your interactive shell.

 ## a) Getting Started with pre-built Adapter and Demos
-Download a preview or release of the adapter directly from [Vector SIL Kit for Byte Stream Sockets Releases](https://github.com/vectorgrp/sil-kit-adapters-byte-stream-socket/releases).
+Download a preview or release of the adapter directly from [Vector SIL Kit for Byte Stream Socket Releases](https://github.com/vectorgrp/sil-kit-adapters-byte-stream-socket/releases).

 If not already existent on your system you should also download a SIL Kit Release directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
 You will need this for being able to start a sil-kit-registry.